metapolator/metapolator/Neue/Website progress/structure.md

 The original drawn outline can be reconstructed from an inferred central skeleton and Hobby splines.
 This reconstruction process is flexible, working similarly to the 'nudge' tools of other font editors.

-Why the project?
+### Why the project?

-when started?
+We need fonts
+Metafont

-key future dates
+### Key future dates

 - Metapolator first provides a typical 'super' interpolation system that works with unlimited numbers of masters and axes, and will load and save normal UFO fonts.

 - web-based parametric font editor, providing a GUI for designing with UFO fonts and Metafont technologies.

-#### Key Concepts
+## Key Concepts

-1. Skeleton
+1. from Outline to Skeleton

 		fig. UFO font -> Skeleton

 		fig. pen compass

-2. METAFONT Contours
+2.  fron Skeleton to Contours

 		fig. nicely stretched letter shapes

-3. Tagged Contours (shifting)
+3. Parameters

-fig. Tagged Outline -> Design Spaces -> Metapolation

-2. Parameters from Metafont (tools, like tension, shifing, bla)
+		fig. tools, like tension, shifing, bla
+		fig. tagged glyph with paramenter

+4. Metapolation

-3. Metapolation `fig. design spaces from peter`
+		fig. design spaces from peter

-#### Examples of Metapolated Type Designs
+## Examples of Metapolated Fonts

 It can work with any prepared font just like:

-* `Sean : Latin and Devanagari`
+	* Sean : Latin and Devanagari
-* `Breite : Latin and Cyrillic`
+	* Breite : Latin and Cyrillic
-* `Alice : Latin and Chinese`
+	* Alice : Latin and Chinese

-The font we are working on and the output of those (upcomming..)
+The font we are working on and the output of those.

-#### Download
+## RedPill Demo

-1 Redpill progress proof of concept `fig. screenshot red pill`
+Redpill ? progress proof of concept

-	Maybe we can show a bit of code in use, it's always nice to see code.
+	fig. screenshot red pill

+Link to the clone Git

+## User Cases

-2 explore a lot of different design ideas (contrast width etc) from one master `fig.universe `
+Explore a lot of different design (contrast width etc) from one master

-3 totaly new User interface whit design spaces `fig. new ui`
+	fig. universe

+## BluePill Preview

+Revolutionary User interface for font design.

+	fig. new ui

-#### License
+## License

 This project is licensed under the GNU General Public License v3.0 and your contributions are welcome via Github at https://github.com/metapolator/metapolator

-#### Community
+## Community

 	fig. photograph of band members

 Github